Freedom of religion: As a legal form of discrimination

+The Catholic Church does not believe it unjustly discriminates against anyone, but justly discriminates against sin, by obeying God.

+In court cases, religious adherents have argued that they need exemptions from laws requiring equal treatment of LGBT people to avoid being complicit in "the sinful behaviour" of LGBT people.
+Moreover, other Christians argue that LGBT rights must be entirely removed from law to preserve the religious liberty of conservative Christians.
+As pointed out at the United Nations Human Rights Council in the 2023 formal report of the United Nations Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity on the basis of the explanation in a 2020 article by human rights expert Dag Øistein Endsjø, adherents of denominations and belief systems who embrace LGBT-equality "can claim that anti-LGBT manifestations of religion (such as criminalization and discrimination) not only impinge upon the right of LGBT people to be free from violence and discrimination based on sexual orientation and gender identity (SOGI), but also violate the denominations' own rights of freedom of religion".

+In 2015, Kim Davis, a Kentucky county clerk, refused to abide by the Supreme Court decision in Obergefell v.
+Hodges legalising same-sex marriage in the United States.
+When she refused to issue marriage licences, she became embroiled in the Miller v.
+Davis lawsuit.
+Her actions caused attorney and author Roberta Kaplan to claim that "Kim Davis is the clearest example of someone who wants to use a religious liberty argument to discriminate."
+Davis was briefly jailed and Kentucky court ordered her to pay the same-sex couple $100,000 in damages.

 Judaism

 Judaism includes multiple streams, such as Orthodox, Reform Judaism, Conservative Judaism, Reconstructionist Judaism, Jewish Renewal and Humanistic Judaism.
 However, Judaism also exists in many forms as a civilization, possessing characteristics known as peoplehood, rather than strictly as a religion.
-In the Torah, Jews are forbidden to practice idolatry and are commanded to root out pagan and idolatrous practices within their midst, including killing idolaters who sacrifice children to their gods, or engage in immoral activities.
-However, these laws are not adhered to anymore as Jews have usually lived among a multi-religious community.
+In the Torah, Jews are forbidden to practice idolatry and are commanded to root out pagan and idolatrous practices within their midst, including killing idolaters who sacrifice children to their gods or engage in immoral activities.
+However, these laws are not adhered to anymore as Jews have usually lived among multi-religious communities.

 After the conquest of the Kingdoms of Israel and Judea by the Roman Empire, a Jewish state did not exist until 1948 with the establishment of the State of Israel.
 For over 1500 years Jewish people lived under pagan, Christian, Muslim, etc. rule.
 As such Jewish people in some of these states faced persecution.
 From the pogroms in Europe during the Middle Ages to the establishment of segregated Jewish ghettos during World War II.
-In the Middle East, Jews were categorised as dhimmi, non- Muslims permitted to live within a Muslim state.
+In the Middle East, Jews were categorised as dhimmi, and non-Muslims were permitted to live within a Muslim state.
 Even though given rights within a Muslim state, a dhimmi is still not equal to a Muslim within Muslim society.

-Possibly because of this history of long term persecution, Jews in modernity have been among the most active proponents of religious freedom in the US and abroad and have founded and supported anti-hate institutions, including the Anti-Defamation League, the Southern Poverty Law Center and the American Civil Liberties Union.
-Jews are very active in supporting Muslim and other religious groups in the US against discrimination and hate crimes and most Jewish congregations throughout the US and many individual Jews participate in interfaith community projects and programs.